justinsalamon/melosynth/README.md

   --square              Converge to square wave instead of sawtooth as the
                         number of harmonics is increased.
   --useneg              By default, negative frequency values (unvoiced
                         frames) are synthesized as silence.
-Setting the useneg option will synthesize these frames using their absolute values (i.e. as voiced frames).
+Setting the --useneg option will synthesize these frames using their absolute values (i.e. as voiced frames).
+  --batch               Treat inputfile as a folder and batch process every
+                        file within this folder that ends with .csv or .txt.
+                        If --output is specified it is expected to be a folder too.
+If --output is not specified, all synthesized files will be saved into the input folder.
 ```

 Examples